 As with pretty much every item you consume, the caliber of your ingredients matters here.
 Pour a few ounces of good-quality grapefruit juice over a shot of vodka on ice, give it a stir, and top with soda water and a lime wedge.
 It’s a light, bright, slightly effervescent version of a Greyhound cocktail.

 Lime Juice and Simple Syrup

-It’s admittedly slightly more laborious to squeeze limes and make simple syrup than, say, open a jug of OJ, but the effort pays dividends in this lo-fi vodka Gimlet.
+It’s admittedly slightly more laborious to squeeze limes and make simple syrup than, say, to open a jug of OJ, but the effort pays dividends in this lo-fi vodka Gimlet.
 We suggest using the classic cocktail ratio: equal parts simple syrup and lime juice, plus twice as much vodka, served ice-cold.